amcneil36/amcneil36.github.io/blogs/to-what-extent-should-software-engineers-on-a-team-generalize-or-specialize-in-backend-and-frontend.md

-whoever is writing requiremetns needs to be able to do other stuff because getting ahead on requirements is no good same for the tester-trying to write test cases for stuff that is not near ready to be started is waste make decisions at the last responsible moment
+whoever is writing requiremetns needs to be able to do other stuff because getting ahead on requirements is no good same for the tester-trying to write test cases for stuff that is not near ready to be started is waste make decisions at the last responsible moment what about having a specialist that works on multiple teams?